Xetibo/ReSet-Doc/sections/literature.typ

   device.
 Users who understand Bluetooth terminology will likely proceed with the key icon, which means pairing for this application.
-However, there is a chance that users will first try the checkmark icon to connect to the device, which would instead mark the device as tRusted.
+However, there is a chance that users will first try the checkmark icon to connect to the device, which would instead mark the device as trusted.

   In this case, the icons could be improved to represent a more technology-neutral design.